clipperhouse/gen/README.md

 ## What’s this?

 `gen` is a code-generation tool for Go.
 It’s intended to offer generics-like functionality on your types.

-Out of the box, it offers LINQ/underscore/js-inspired methods as well as some handy containers.
+Out of the box, it offers offers LINQ/underscore-inspired methods.

 It also offers third-party, runtime extensibility via [typewriters](http://godoc.org/github.com/clipperhouse/typewriter).